cloudinary-community/gatsby-source-cloudinary/CONTRIBUTING.md

 ##### A note on Yarn Workspaces

-Our plugin uses [Yarn Workspaces](https://classic.yarnpkg.com/lang/en/docs/workspaces/) and hosts the plugin and demo code in one repository.
-You may manually test your changes while developing, because the included demo will use the plugin workspace plugin code not the one published to the NPM registry.
+The project uses [Yarn Workspaces](https://classic.yarnpkg.com/lang/en/docs/workspaces/), hosting the plugin and demo code in one repository.
+You may manually test your changes while developing because the included demo will use the code in the plugin workspace (not the one published to the NPM registry).

 Install in the correct workspace by including `workspace plugin` or `workspace demo` in the command.
 Example: `yarn workspace plugin add lodash`.

 > Be careful when publishing packages in a workspace.
 If you are preparing your next release and you use a new dependency, but forgot to declare it in the package.json file, your tests might still pass locally if another package already downloaded that dependency into the workspace root.
 However, it will be broken for consumers that pull it from a registry, since the dependency list is now incomplete so they have no way to download the new dependency.
 Currently, this scenario will not let you throw a warning.
 > <cite>[Yarn Workspaces Docs](https://classic.yarnpkg.com/lang/en/docs/workspaces/)</cite>

 #### Develop

-Before you start coding:

-- Create a new branch and use your issue when naming the branch: `git checkout -b <your branch name>`.
+- Create a new branch and use the issue number when naming your branch: `git checkout -b -<issue number>-<something descriptive>`.

-Even if most of your code contribute to the plugin, please remember updating the demo and adding tests when updating makes sense.

 - Commit your changes often: `git commit -a -m <your message>`.

+✨ Remember to update the demo and add tests when relevant. ✨

-You'll find the plugin code in the `plugin` folder, and the demo code in the `demo` folder.
+You'll find the plugin code in the `plugin` folder and the demo code in the `demo` folder.

 - `yarn develop` runs the demo
 - `yarn watch` run the tests in watch mode